Rules for the Postgraduate Diploma

 Curriculum: I501P

-Qualification code: 7AB D01
+Qualification code: 7DC D01

-Delivery mode: Contact
+Delivery mode: Distance

 This programme supplies students all the theoretical knowledge required by the NWU’s research Masters of Science in Engineering Sciences with Nuclear Engineering.